Luca McIntyre: Casting and characterisation

 Ross McLaren's casting as Luca was announced by What to Watch on 16 February 2021 and he made his first appearance on 24 February 2021.
 Descriptions of episodes hinted that Luca has a "connection" to the fictional Mill Health Centre.
 McLaren's acting credits confirmed that he had been contracted as a series regular on the soap.
 He expressed his joy at appearing on the soap, describing the first time being on set as "surreal".
 McLaren recalled that when he arrived at the Selly Oak set for his audition, he saw cast member Elisabeth Dermot Walsh filming, and thought to himself: "I want to be doing that so badly".
 He stated that he was nervous when he began filming for the soap in November 2020 and said that it felt "like forever" waiting for his episodes to begin airing.
 McLaren added that his family were excited to see him appear on Doctors too, with his grandmother being a regular viewer and his mother starting to watch the soap for him.
 Prior to joining the cast, he knew co-star Dex Lee from when the pair appeared in a stage production of Kiss Me, Kate together.
+He said that his first day of filming on set was his favourite memory from his time on the series.
+Despite his nerves, he said "walking into the iconic Mill and seeing the Doctors team in action was incredible.
+The efficiency, warmth, and talent of everyone around me made it unforgettable."

 Luca was described as having "great bedside manner, and a killer smile to boot".
 On his character, McLaren stated that Luca formerly worked at a doctor's surgery in Coventry, and transfers to the Mill due to having "quite an experience there" and wanting a fresh start.
 He described Luca as "a lovely guy who cares a lot about his patients" and noted that he is willing "to go the extra mile" in order to help someone.
 He added that his character is "a little bit cheeky".
 In an introduction video on the Doctors social media accounts, McLaren explained that Luca had a "very religious upbringing" which he confirmed would be explored in later scenes.
 He added that Luca does not drink, which would also be explored, and that Luca is a fan of drum and bass music.